oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 it SHALL be tested that each product mentioned in `product_status[*][*]` is assigned at least one item in `ids`.
 This is independent from whether the product is referenced directly or indirectly through a product group.

-> Without this rule, a product could be mentioned in a VEX that has no clear reference to a vulnerability identifier.
+> Without this rule, a product could be mentioned in a CSAF Document that has no clear reference to a vulnerability identifier.
 > If a CVE is present, or at least one item in `ids` without `group_ids` and `product_ids`,
 > the corresponding vulnerability identifier applies to the vulnerability itself and therefore to all products mention in this vulnerability.

-The relevant value for `$.document.category` is:
+The relevant values for `$.document.category` are:

 ```
   csaf_vex
+  csaf_vulnerability_report
 ```

 The relevant paths for this test are: